 Q: How long does ketamine last in horses?

 A: The duration of ketamine's effects depends on the dose and route of administration.
-Intravenous administration typically provides a shorter duration of action (10-20 minutes), while intramuscular administration offers a longer duration (30-60 minutes).
+Worth adding: intravenous administration typically provides a shorter duration of action (10-20 minutes), while intramuscular administration offers a longer duration (30-60 minutes).
 The effects can also be prolonged in horses with liver disease.

 Q: What are the common side effects of ketamine in horses?